 Prevention and Diversion Manager

-As the Prevention and Diversion Manager you will be leading on the design and implementation of key prevention and diversion strategies and initiatives and engaging with a wide range of new and existing partners.
+As our Prevention and Diversion Manager you will design and manage the implementation of the key diversion and prevention strategies and initiatives.

 What you’ll be doing

-- Leading and supporting the development of resources to equip and empower a range of partners to engage and divert children and young people at risk of involvement in violence and associated harm.
+- Support the development of resources to equip and empower a range of partners to engage and divert children and young people at risk

 The must haves